 We did have issues venting the vestibule when we tried to cook in there in bad weather.
 The only option is to open the door, but you don't want to do that when it's raining hard.
 The Wawona also lacks a few of the creature comforts found in the Kingdom, like a room divider.
 However, the TNF Wawona retails for $400, which saves you a little over the Kingdom 6 and Tensleep and includes the excellent vestibule.

 Coleman Carlsbad Fast Pitch 6

 The Carlsbad Fast Pitch is a tent that lives up to its marketing claims.
 It took us only 12 minutes to set it up for the first time, solo and in the dark.
 Wow!
 It is also noticeably cooler and darker in the sun, allowing us to sleep in late, or get out of the hot midday sun.
-This is not the best tent for cold or inclement weather, but it will do pretty well through a rainstorm.
+The front mesh "porch" increases the sleeping area on dry evenings, providing bug protection but still giving you that sleeping-under-the-stars feeling.

 Best On a Tight Budget